IronOxidizer/gui-toolkit-benchmarks/README.md

 The size of the executable with the following variants:

+- **total**: The executable along with its runtime dependencies (size of container after compilation and cleanup minus size of base image)
 - **base**: The single executable by itself
-- **total**: The executable along with its runtime dependencies (not including base platform, OS, window manager, i.e things that were already installed in the base image)
-- **stripped total**: Same as total but with the executable and runtime dependencies stripped of extraneous symbols

 ### Startup time